Scenes

 Aluminum

-Aluminum is the most popular material for Western wind chimes, and for good reason.
-It has an excellent combination of high stiffness, low density, and very low internal damping.
+Aluminum is the most popular material for Western wind chimes, and it earned that position.
+It combines high stiffness, low density, and very low internal damping.
 A well-made aluminum tube can ring for thirty seconds or more after a single strike.
 The overtone structure is clean and bright, with the higher partials audible well into the decay.
-Aluminum's long sustain makes it ideal for environments with light, intermittent wind β each strike has time to develop fully before the next one comes.
+The long sustain makes aluminum ideal for light, intermittent wind, where each strike has time to develop fully before the next one comes.

 Bamboo

-This rapid decay is not a limitation β it's a feature.
-Bamboo chimes sound best in steady, moderate wind, where the quick decay prevents tones from piling up and becoming muddy.
+Don't read that rapid decay as a weakness.
+Bamboo chimes sound best in steady, moderate wind, where the quick decay keeps tones from piling up and turning muddy.
 The silence between strikes becomes part of the rhythm.
 Japanese and Balinese chime makers have known this for centuries: bamboo's beauty is in the space it leaves.

 Wood

 Hardwoods like teak, rosewood, and redwood fall between metal and bamboo in sustain.
-A wooden tube typically rings for one to three seconds β long enough to hear a clear pitch, short enough to avoid overlap in moderate wind.
-The overtone structure of wood is less pronounced than metal, creating a mellower, more rounded tone.
-Wooden chimes often have a "hollow" quality that evokes drums and marimbas rather than bells.
+A wooden tube typically rings for one to three seconds, long enough to hear a clear pitch and short enough to avoid overlap in moderate wind.
+The overtone structure of wood is less pronounced than metal, which makes for a mellower, more rounded tone.
+Wooden chimes often have a "hollow" quality closer to drums and marimbas than to bells.

 Tube Length, Diameter, and Pitch